ibm-cloud-docs/watson-assistant/call-extension.md

     ![Output referencing HTTP status variable](images/extension-http-status-output.png)

-1. You can now test your action on the **Preview** page and see the HTTP status code in the assistant output after the call to the extension.
+1. You can now test your action and see the HTTP status code in the assistant output after the call to the extension.

 ### Debugging the output
 {: #extension-debug-output}